AmosJAMcLovin/Movies_Database-PHP/README.md

 # Movies_Database-PHP
-Creating a Movies Database where you can add, remove and display movie titles/director names to databse.
+Assignment that required us to fill in the blanks of a Movies Database where you can add, remove and display movie titles/director names to databse.